realBruno/odin-recipes/README.md

 # odin-recipes

-Basic recipe website built with only basic HTML and simple CSS stuff.
+Recipe website built with only basic HTML and simple CSS stuff.